uktrade/trade-tariff-api/readme.md

 TARIC_FILES_FOLDER  | Location for Taric files (defaults to /)
 TARIC_FILES_INDEX   | Location of index file (defaults to /)
-API_KEYS            | Comma separated list of API keys that are SHA256 encoded WHITELIST           | Comma separated list of whitelisted source IP addresses ** APIKEYS_UPLOAD      | Same as API_KEYS above - except these are the keys authorised to upload Taric files WHITELIST_UPLOAD    | Same as WHITELIST above - except these are the IP addresses whitelisted to upload Taric files AWS_BUCKET_NAME     | S3 bucket storing the Taric files *** AWS_ACCESS_KEY_ID   | S3 Access key AWS_SECRET_ACCESS_KEY   | S3 Secret
+API_KEYS            | Comma separated list of API keys that are SHA256 encoded APIKEYS_UPLOAD      | Same as API_KEYS above - except these are the keys authorised to upload Taric files AWS_BUCKET_NAME     | S3 bucket storing the Taric files *** AWS_ACCESS_KEY_ID   | S3 Access key
+AWS_SECRET_ACCESS_KEY   | S3 Secret